fraterrisus/walkthroughs/aethus/items.md

 *Where:* In the Core Containment unit within Facility Kappa, at the bottom of the elevator.
 (The one that's underwater, not the one inside the dam.)

 The [Core Containment Facility](#ai-core-containment) you pulled Stanley out of had cooling problems, so obviously the right answer is to build a new one.
 Right?
+Later you'll take him back out again and bring him to Facility Omega during the endgame.

 {% endaethusitem %}
 {% aethusitem 'Airlock' %}